Scroll to content

 Reading

 Year 1 is a pivotal year for developing reading fluency as your child makes the transition from learning letter sounds to applying their phonics knowledge which will allow them to move from de-coding to reading fluently.
 To do this requires a vital partnership approach between home and school.
 We therefore ask that you aim to read with your child, ideally daily for a few minutes or at least three times a week and to record this activity in their reading diary.
-We will be holding a meeting for parents and carers at the beginning of the Autumn term to explain how we teach Reading Fluency and how you can support your child with their reading journey.

 Your child will be given a decodable book which contains the sounds that your child knows so that they can access this book independently and a reading for pleasure book.
 Books will be changed on a weekly basis by Mrs Chilton and as the year progresses pupils will be taught how to change their own colour coded books.
 Please note that children are encouraged to read these books at least three times before being changed.
 Re-reading a text will enable your child to practise reading fluently with expression and automaticity which can only be done once they are familiar with the text.
 We actively encourage pupils to choose library books that interest them both in school and at home and to read as widely as possible, in order to broaden their vocabulary and to build up a store of amazing ideas to use in their own writing.
 (Please can we ask that books are stored separately to water bottles to avoid leakage.)